choderalab/mtenn/README.md

 conda activate mtenn
 ```

-Installation of pytorch **MUST** be done before installing the package itself.
+If not using conda an installation of pytorch **MUST** be done before installing the package itself.
 See the pytorch documentation on how to best install pytorch for your system.

  To install mtenn and its dependencies (excluding pytorch), run
 ```bash
 pip install -e .
 ```

-For some of the `mtenn` dependencies do not come with pre-built wheels for all
-platforms, so pip may need to build them from source.
-This requires a C++ compiler
-and may take a while.
-For advanced users you can directly install the dependency
+If not using conda some of the `mtenn` dependencies do not come with pre-built wheels for all platforms, so pip may need to build them from source.
+This requires a C++ compiler and may take a while.
-packages listed in the `requirements.txt` using manually specified wheels you can find on `https://data.pyg.org/whl/`.
+For advanced users you can directly install the dependency packages listed in the `requirements.txt` using manually specified wheels you can find on `https://data.pyg.org/whl/`.

 If compatibility is proving difficult you may need to purge your pip cache